 The Unit was equipped with a horse drawn cart.
 This was used to carry the team and the Life Saving Appartus equipment to the scene of an incident.
 The cart could also be drawn short distances by hand if required.
 The original Skerries Coast Guard rocket cart is currently on loan to Fingal County Council and is on public display at Newbridge House & Farm, Donabate, Co Dublin.

 The Life Saving Apparatus kit comprised a defined list of equipment.
 The image below is a copy of “list of stores to be kept in Cart” notice issued by the Board of Trade, November 1877.
 This notice listed all the items carried in the Cart and was to be affixed to the outside of the Tail Board.
 This served as a useful reference list for the team.
 The image below is taken from the list affixed to the former Skerries Coast Guard Cart.
 Some of the items carried included: Signal flags, heaving canes, spades, port fires and tally boards.

-The current Coast Guard station house at Red Island was constructed in the 1960’s and remains in operational use to this day.
+The current Skerries Coast Guard station at Red Island was constructed in the 1960’s and remains in operational use to this day.
 A local builder from Red Island, Skerries won the public tender to build the station, constructed from concrete blocks and pre-cast concrete sections.
-Additional modernization of the building has continued to the present day but the structure is largely unchanged.
+Additional modernization of the building has continued to the present day but the original structure is largely unchanged.

 Irish Marine Emergency Service (IMES)

 1991 change of service name to Irish Marine Emergency Service (IMES).
 As part of a nationwide service upgrade, the first motor vehicle is assigned to the Skerries station.
 The Ford Transit van could carry 3 crew and was used to transport the full rescue kit to the scene of an incident and significantly reduced incident response times.